theory/jsontree/README.md

 The jsontree package provides [RFC 9535 JSONPath] tree selection in Go.

+## Learn More

+*   🛝 Try it out in the [Playground].
+*   📦 See the [package documentation][docs] for usage and examples.
+*   📚 See the [RFC 9535 JSONPath] standard for details on the JSONPath query syntax and examples of its usage.

 ## JSONTree

 While [RFC 9535 JSONPath] queries select and return an array of values from